How to Improve SEO Rankings in 2022 (26 Ways)

 5. Optimize content for search intent

 A reliable way to improve SEO for greater digital marketing ROI is to align your content with user intent.
 I explained what search intent is here if you want the full overview.
 I suggest you read it because it’s one of the most important SEO factors right now.

 When someone searches for “best [product],” they most likely want a third-party assessment of the best options.
 However, if they search for [product] reviews, they clearly want a list of opinions about a specific product.
 If they search for “[product] near me”, they probably want to visit a store to purchase or pick up the item.
 Finally, if they search for “what is [product]”, they want a definition, or more information about the category.

 All of these searches could be for the same product, but with extremely different intent.
 The best experience they can have is if the search results align perfectly with what they had in mind.

 6. Develop long-form content

-Improving SEO through content means the inclusion of long-form content in your mix.
+Improving SEO through content means including long-form content in your mix.
 Long-form content is helpful in your SEO efforts in that it provides you with ample opportunity to create authoritative pieces that your audience will love.